decretist/Dissertation/Chapter2/chapter2.markdown

 in the search for new topics introduced between the first and second recensions.

-A chapter in the formal sources from which Gratian selected his material typically included an inscription, a rubric, and a canon text.
+Chapters in the formal sources from which Gratian selected his material typically included an inscription, a rubric, and a canon text.
 Gratian added a *dictum post canonem* containing his own commentary on the preceding canon or series of canons, a feature he borrowed from Alger of